Loading...

 A Relatively Small Minimum Investment

-Both platforms require a minimum investment, although the requirement is considerably smaller than I’d have to make if I were to try to invest in farmland or any commercial real estate on my own.
+Both platforms require a minimum investment, although it is considerably smaller than I’d have to make if I were to try to invest in farmland or commercial real estate on my own.

 Free Signup

-Both AcreTrader and FarmTogether offer free signup, so potential investors can look around at potential properties before deciding whether to invest.
+Both AcreTrader and FarmTogether offer free signups, so potential investors can look around at potential properties before deciding whether to invest.

 Both companies help manage the farms to ensure profitability.
-Because they manage the properties, I don’t have to worry about managing them on my own nor do I have to learn much about farming.
+Because they manage the properties, I don’t have to worry about managing them on my own or learn much about farming.
 I can keep my day job.

 Experienced Management Teams

-The management teams of both AcreTrader and FarmTogether are experienced in financial services, investment, and farmland investing.
-AcreTrader’s leadership team consists of 13 people, all of whom are well-qualified.
+Both AcreTrader and FarmTogether’s management teams are experienced in financial services, investment, and farmland investing.
+AcreTrader’s leadership team consists of 13 well-qualified people.
 I’ll give you three examples.

-Founder Carter Malloy grew up in a farming family and has several years of experience in a global equity firm.
-He’s also owned a couple of businesses, including one that focused on sustainable fuel technologies.
+Founder Carter Malloy grew up in a farming family and worked for a global equity firm for several years.
+He’s also owned several businesses, including one focused on sustainable fuel technologies.

 COO Garrett McClintock also has farm roots.
 He worked for Oxbow Agriculture, managing agriculture businesses with more than $40 million in annual revenues.

-Ben Maddox, the director of farm operations has worked as a farm analyst for Heifer International.
-He has an MBA and an accreditation in farm management from the American Society of Farm Managers and Rural Appraisers.
+Ben Maddox, the director of farm operations, has worked as a farm analyst for Heifer International.
+He has an MBA and accreditation in farm management from the American Society of Farm Managers and Rural Appraisers.

-FarmTogether‘s leadership team consists of nine people, who also are knowledgeable and qualified.
+FarmTogether‘s leadership team consists of nine knowledgeable and qualified individuals.
 I’ll tell you about three of them.

-Artem Milinchuk is co-founder and head of strategy.
-He has an MBA and more than a decade of finance-related experience in agriculture and farmland.
+Artem Milinchuk is the co-founder and head of strategy.
+He has an MBA and over a decade of finance-related experience in agriculture and farmland.

 Josiah Terrell-Perica is another co-founder and director of farmland investing.
 He’s previously worked in real assets investing at Wood Creek Capital and done research and underwriting at PGIM’s Agricultural Investments.